 All work for this main line will be completed in the City’s right-of-way as well as on Live Oak Golf Course property with granted approvals.
 The team will redirect the line around trees or bore under them, following the City’s arborist’s directives to help ensure all trees remain healthy and intact.
 Service provider lines, such as Spectrum and AT&T, have also been surveyed so residents should experience minimum impact during this portion of the project.

 Property owners with LMUD accounts are being notified by the phone number and/or e-mail address on file about the construction as it reaches near their property.
 To ensure residents are being notified, account information can be updated on the LMUD website.
 Updates can also be made by phone at (512) 261-6222 x110 or in person at the LMUD main office located at 1097 Lohmans Crossing.

 No residences will begin being hooked up to this new sewer system until all of the main line is run and the supporting infrastructure (force main and lift station) are completed.
-Phase 1 homeowners who choose to opt in to being hooked up can expect a hook up start date around May 2020 starting with the homes closest to the new lift station, located, with granted approval, on the Golf Course’s property off Flamingo Boulevard near the driving range.
+We plan to begin Phase 1 connections, for homeowners who choose to opt in to being hooked up, in Spring 2021 starting with the homes closest to hole one of the Live Oak Golf Course.
 Closer to this hook up date, LMUD will make every attempt to contact homeowners in person, by phone, e-mail, and/or in person to sign a service agreement indicating that they would like to be hooked up.
 Homeowners always have the option to remain on their septic system and incur no additional costs on their water bill.
 The option to hook up to the recycled water line will come at a later date once all opt-in homeowners have been hooked up to the new public wastewater system.

 Questions concerning the project can be directed to Stephanie Threinen, LMUD Public Information Liaison at stephT@lakewaymud.org or (512) 261-6222 x175